graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### Tagged Extensions

 TaggedTypeExtension :
-  - extend tagged Name Directives[Const]?
+  - extend tagged TaggedTypeVariant Name Directives[Const]?
 TaggedMemberFieldsDefinition
-  - extend tagged Name Directives[Const]
+  - extend tagged TaggedTypeVariant Name Directives[Const]

 Tagged type extensions are used to represent a Tagged type which has been extended from some original Tagged type.
 For example, this might be used to